It’s a shame to let all those carved pumpkins from Halloween go to waste.

 It won’t last forever

-Remember that as soon as the pumpkin starts to look a little old and rotten, it’s time to throw it away (or better still, compost it).
-Don’t feed the birds food that has gone rotten or mouldy.
+Remember that as soon as the pumpkin looks a little old and rotten, it's time to throw it away (or, better still, compost it).